19bufordcarl/CarlRPG/Myth & Shadow/Resources for GMs/Mithrinian Pantheons/Pantheons of Mithrinia.md

 ### Lizardfolk Pantheon

 The [Lizardfolk](../../Player%20Characters/Ancenstries/The%20People%20of%20Mithrinia/Lizardfolk.md) Pantheon is unique as far as Pantheons go.
-Most worship the great life tree, Tox'lith.
-Tox'lith is a city sized Banyan Tree in the heart of their ancestral home.
+Most worship the great life tree, Tox'lith, a city sized Banyan Tree in the heart of the Xar'lith Jungle.

 ## Lore